salvat1on/GodsEye_4.0/README.md

 from the camera in an attempt to grep usernames and passwords to create a new password dictionary.
 If this is successful one last dictionary password attack runs against these last remaining addresses.

-6) Connected/authenticated feeds are opened in individual firefox windows.
+7) Connected/authenticated feeds are opened in individual firefox windows.
 Connected RTSP feeds open via VLC media player.

-     The default address limit is set to 20 in the shodan search strings but can be adjusted to whatever number you want.
+     The default feed limit is set to 20.
+You are now asked how many feeds you want.

-     To do this modify "--limit 20" in lines 22-33-44-57 of godseye.sh

      The shodan string itself can also be modified with different or additional filters and tags